-does something similar to (3) but based upon the level of education of the parents' neighbors rather than the level of education of the parents themselves-these are the j in the summation.
-Kremer [6] measures the baseline value of $\beta$ to be around 0.15.
+does something similar to (3) but based upon the level of education of the parents' neighbors rather than the level of education of the parents themselves these are the j in the summation, and n is the size of the neighborhood.
+Kremer [7] measures the baseline value of $\beta$ to be around 0.15.

 The final term in (1) is

-$$\epsilon{i,t+1}$$

-(5)
+$$\epsilon{i,t+1}$$ (5)

 which captures a specific "shock" to the human capital in a specific generation of a specific dynasty-for example the early death of a parent, requiring the children to curtail their education (though this value can be positive as well as negative).
-Once again we, follow [6] in picking $\epsilon{i,t+1}$ from a normal distribution with mean 0 and standard deviation 1.79.
+Once again we follow [7] in picking $\epsilon{i,t+1}$ from a normal distribution with mean 0 and standard deviation 1.79.